Nima-Fr/TryHackMe/Daily_Bugle/README.md

   -  Extracting sessions from fb9j5_session
 ~~~

-I saved the hash in a file called "johan.hash" and cracked using john and rockyou wordlist:
+I saved the hash in a file called "johan.hash" and cracked it using john and rockyou wordlist:

 ~~~
 john jonah.hash --wordlist=/usr/share/wordlists/rockyou.txt